-Joshua Bobrow, Social Emotional Program Manager, Urban Assembly, New York, New York
+Joshua Bobrow, Deputy Director, Urban Assembly, New York, New York

-David Adams, Director of Social Emotional Learning, Urban Assembly, New York, New York
+David Adams, CEO, Urban Assembly, New York, New York

 Mindfulness is the ability to pay attention, deliberately, non-judgmentally, in the present moment.
 It is a powerful practice that supports students in self-regulating their emotions, focusing their attention, and interacting effectively with others; all are critical skills for success in school and life.
 Incorporating mindfulness and mindful practices into education has been linked to improving academic, social and emotional learning.

 Hear about the widespread growth of mindfulness, the neuroscience supporting its use, its impact on social and emotional development, and a variety of practical and useful strategies to use in your classroom.
 Learn and experience the significant benefits of mindfulness.